inforion/kopycat/README.md

 ## Getting started

-In this part of readme start of Kopycat with STM32F042 on Cortex-M0 core (ARMv6M architecture) device and virtual ARM device on ARM1176JZS core (ARMv6/v7 architecture) will be shown.
-For STM32F042 the next peripheral modules are implemented: UART, TIMx, DMAC, GPIOx, WDG.
+In this part of readme you will see how to start Kopycat for device with STM32F042 (core: Cortex-M0; architecture: ARMv6M) and virtual ARM device (core: ARM1176JZS; architecture: ARMv6/v7).

+The peripheral modules implemented for STM32F042 are UART, TIMx, DMAC, GPIOx, WDG.
 These peripheral modules are enough to run FreeRTOS.
+How to work with FreeRTOS is shown in the `freertos_uart` firmware example.

-In the example firmware `freertos_uart` working with FreeRTOS is shown.
-Virtual ARM (VirtARM) runs UBoot and Linux with kernel 2.6.x, ext2 filesystem is used.
+Virtual ARM (VirtARM) runs UBoot, Linux with kernel 2.6.x, and ext2 filesystem.

-All examples are shown on ARM architecture as the most popular in embedded devices nowadays.
-But as it has already been mentioned x86, MIPS, MSP430, v850ES cores are also implemented for Kopycat.
+ARM architecture is used in all the examples as the most popular in embedded devices nowadays.

-**NOTE**: The concept of architecture and core sometimes differs for different manufacturers.
-For example, ARM has complicated system of architecture and core, but for TI MSP430 core, architecture and MCU itself are almost the same.
-So we will often use "core" to refer to core and architecture.
-Moreover, in sources we have no architecture as an entity.
-The most low-level part in Kopycat is `Core` that consists of `CPU` - actual CPU (execute instructions), `Decoder`, `COP` - coprocessor (interrupt processing), `MMU` - memory management unit.
+**NOTE**: The concept of architecture and core may differ from manufacturer to manufacturer.
+For example, ARM has a complicated system of architecture and core.
+The low-level layer is architecture, i.e. ARMv6, ARMv7 (CPUs), ARMv6M (embedded MCUs), etc. Mentioned architecture are used in cores, i.e. ARM1176JZS (not ARMv11!), CortexM0, CortexM3, etc. And then MCUs are implemented, i.e. STM32F04.
+For TI MSP430 core, architecture and MCU itself are almost the same.
+So we will often use "core" to refer to core or architecture.
+Moreover, there is no architecture in sources of an entity.
+Kopycat lowest-level is `Core` that consists of `CPU`, actual CPU, which executes instructions, `Decoder`, `COP`, coprocessor, which process interrupts, `MMU`, memory management unit.

-ARM core and architectures may be confusing at the lowest level lay architecture i.e. ARMv6, ARMv7 (CPUs), ARMv6M (embedded MCUs) etc. Mentioned architecture cores are being built, i.e. ARM1176JZS (not ARMv11!), CortexM0, CortexM3 etc. And at the top implemented MCUs, i.e. STM32F042.

 ### Run prebuild Kopycat core and module STM32F042 on Cortex-M0 core